 No, it doesn’t.
-The venue doesn’t operate an online sportsbook, nor is there any indication that it will.
+The venue doesn’t operate an online sportsbook, nor is there any indication that it will in the future.

-If the Golden State legalizes sports betting, its sportsbooks will probably offer all the most popular betting markets.
+If California ever legalizes sports betting, its sportsbooks will probably offer all the most popular betting markets.
 These include basketball, ice hockey, soccer, NASCAR, tennis, and many others.

 Yes, but only via horse race betting apps like TVG.
 Online horse betting is legal in California.